 Short course.
 Big impact.

 Anxiety and stress highlight the earliest forms of poor mental health in our community.
 Economically, 12.8 million working days are lost every year, resulting in essential challenges around mental health, productivity and wellbeing.
-At The Resilience Development Company, we believe that we have the ability and an obligation to help.
+At Resilience Development Co., we believe that we have the ability and an obligation to help.

 As we continue to contribute our time, capabilities and unique approach to make the world a better place, we are proud to share this look at how our programme is tackling pressing challenges and has created change that matters.

 In a sample size of 900 people experiencing our resilience training we saw:

 900 working adults, parents and young people completed a 7-item validated questionnaire (GAD-7) routinely used across Primary Care and Mental Health settings to measure symptoms of excessive, exaggerated anxiety and worry.

 Of the 900 people, we found that 216 (24%) of them were classed as suffering in the measurements we use.
 By the end of the programme that number had reduced to 117 (13%).